 Pollution and Waste

-The Group landfill diversion rate (a measure of the amount of waste that is diverted away from landfills) saw a further increase in 2019 to 84 per cent primarily as a result of ongoing work with Biffa to recover and recycle more of the waste generated by Group businesses in the UK.
+We fully acknowledge our responsibility to protect our natural resources, to minimise waste sent to landfill and to reduce our carbon footprint.
+During the year, Group businesses maintained their focus on waste segregation and recycling to further reduce the quantity of waste sent to landfill.
+The Group landfill diversion rate (a measure of the amount of waste that is diverted away from landfill) improved from 84 per cent in 2019 to 90 per cent in 2020, primarily as a result of ongoing work with Biffa and Reconomy to recover and recycle more of the waste generated by Group businesses in the UK.
+We will continue to manage our resources to minimise our impact on the wider environment as part of our sustainability agenda.

 The Group has implemented a Timber Sourcing Policy which sets out our commitment to the sourcing of sustainable timber products and to meeting international certification standards.
 Under this Policy, Grafton businesses that source timber products must produce an annual summary specifying either the certification (FSC and/or PEFC) or the chain of custody of the timber products sourced.